hmanchev/ui5-uiveri5/docs/usage/locators.md

 1. IDs are stable between application runs but are generated and will definitely change when the application is modified.
 Even minor unrelated change like adding one more button in some common area like header could cause a change of all IDs.
 This will require changes in all selectors used in all tests for this application.
+2. This is even more probable with metadata-driven UIs like Fiori Elements.
+The firori elements template could change with a UI5 minor version upgrade and could introduce  new visual elements that will also change the generated IDs of the rest.
-2. IDs are execution-unique and are generated on the runtime.
+3. IDs are execution-unique and are generated on the runtime.
 So repetitive ID's require repetitive navigation path in the application.
-This makes it especially hard for a human to develop and support the test.
+This makes it especially hard for a human to develop and support the test as would require to alwasy start from the begioing and pass over the whole test.
 It is also impossible to execute only part of the whole scenario by using disabled or focused specs and suites.
-3. There are cases when the generated IDs will be different depending on the environment the application is running.
+4. There are cases when the generated IDs will be different depending on the environment the application is running.
-4. Generated IDs are totally not self-documenting and this makes the test harder to understand and maintain.
+5. Generated IDs are totally not self-documenting and this makes the test harder to understand and maintain.

 ### Avoid non-visible attributes
 Think from the point of view of the users.
 Users do not see DOM nodes and their attributes but see rendered DOM.